nhsconnect/nhslogin/src/test-data.md

 ## Supplier test data requests

 We’ve built a tool to handle all test data requests from suppliers.
-It uses test data added to a spreadsheet for accounts that need uplifting to either P5 or P9.
-Below is a breakdown of each required field in the spreadsheet, with guidance on how to populate them correctly.
+It uses test data added to a [spreadsheet]([mailto:support.nhslogin@nhs.net](https://github.com/nhsconnect/nhslogin/blob/main/Supplier-test-data-requests.xlsx?raw=true)) for accounts that need uplifting to either P5 or P9.

+Below is a breakdown of each required field in the spreadsheet, with guidance on how to populate them correctly:

 ### Required fields